-A national commemorative ceremony in honour of His Royal Highness The Duke of Edinburgh, will be held this Saturday, April 17, 2021, at 12:30 p.m. at Christ Church Cathedral in Ottawa.
-Watch the live ceremony.
+A national commemorative ceremony in honour of His Royal Highness The Duke of Edinburgh, was held on April 17, 2021 at Christ Church Cathedral in Ottawa.
+Watch the ceremony.

 His Royal Highness The Duke of Edinburgh had a special connection to Canada.
-Since his first visit to Canada in 1951, he participated in 22 Royal tours and he held a number of honorary Canadian military positions.
+Since his first visit to Canada in 1951, he participated in 22 royal tours and received various honorary Canadian military ranks.
 His passing is a loss to our country.

 On his last visit to Canada, in April 2013, he was appointed Companion of the Order of Canada and Commander of the Order of Military Merit for his service to Canada and to the Crown, to youth and to the betterment of humanity.